People credit card churn for attractive sign-up bonuses, but the practice can come with consequences to your credit and financial health.

 “I would suggest being a good credit card user, because nowadays credit card companies are rewarding loyalty more than ever before,” Freya Kuka recommends.
 “You are more likely to receive good interest rates, exciting bonuses in the mail and great service when you are loyal to your credit card issuer.”

-With all the perks, credits and limited-time promotions that rewards credit cards offer, oftentimes you can get the most out of your card if you keep it and stay on top of any updates from the issuer.
-Plus, it will look good on your credit report and show lenders you’re responsible with your credit.
+With all the perks, credits and limited-time promotions that rewards credit cards offer, you can often get the most out of your card if you keep it and stay on top of any updates from the issuer.
+Plus, doing that will look good on your credit report and show lenders you’re responsible with your credit.

 Credit card churning comes with high rewards and high risks, especially if you don’t pay off the balances on your new cards right away or if your credit is less than excellent.